Unilever PLC (NYSE:UL) Shares Purchased by Redmond Asset Management LLC

-Redmond Asset Management LLC grew its position in shares of Unilever PLC (NYSE:UL – Get Rating) by 10.5% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 26,684 shares of the company’s stock after purchasing an additional 2,541 shares during the period.
-Redmond Asset Management LLC’s holdings in Unilever were worth $1,344,000 at the end of the most recent quarter.
+Redmond Asset Management LLC boosted its holdings in Unilever PLC (NYSE:UL – Get Rating) by 10.5% during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 26,684 shares of the company’s stock after acquiring an additional 2,541 shares during the period.
+Redmond Asset Management LLC’s holdings in Unilever were worth $1,344,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds also recently modified their holdings of the company.
+Other large investors have also recently added to or reduced their stakes in the company.
 Raymond James Financial Services Advisors Inc. boosted its stake in shares of Unilever by 19.3% during the 3rd quarter.
 Raymond James Financial Services Advisors Inc. now owns 305,487 shares of the company’s stock worth $13,393,000 after purchasing an additional 49,515 shares during the last quarter.
 Apollon Wealth Management LLC boosted its position in shares of Unilever by 5.1% in the third quarter.
 Apollon Wealth Management LLC now owns 8,191 shares of the company’s stock worth $359,000 after acquiring an additional 397 shares during the last quarter.
 Commonwealth Equity Services LLC boosted its position in shares of Unilever by 3.1% in the third quarter.
 Commonwealth Equity Services LLC now owns 483,439 shares of the company’s stock worth $21,193,000 after acquiring an additional 14,577 shares during the last quarter.
-Live Oak Private Wealth LLC boosted its position in shares of Unilever by 3.1% in the third quarter.
-Live Oak Private Wealth LLC now owns 103,432 shares of the company’s stock worth $4,534,000 after acquiring an additional 3,133 shares during the last quarter.
-Finally, Yousif Capital Management LLC boosted its position in shares of Unilever by 6.7% in the third quarter.
-Yousif Capital Management LLC now owns 42,628 shares of the company’s stock worth $1,869,000 after acquiring an additional 2,660 shares during the last quarter.
+Live Oak Private Wealth LLC raised its holdings in Unilever by 3.1% in the third quarter.
+Live Oak Private Wealth LLC now owns 103,432 shares of the company’s stock valued at $4,534,000 after buying an additional 3,133 shares during the period.
+Finally, Yousif Capital Management LLC raised its holdings in Unilever by 6.7% in the third quarter.
+Yousif Capital Management LLC now owns 42,628 shares of the company’s stock valued at $1,869,000 after buying an additional 2,660 shares during the period.
 10.06% of the stock is owned by institutional investors and hedge funds.

 Unilever Increases Dividend